 In recent days, some of our North America photographers have expressed their desire to accommodate couples who don’t want to wait to be married and are rushing the ceremony.

 Many brides and grooms around the globe are planning to elope and deciding to reschedule their original ideas for a big event.
 They are getting wed on a whim, but dispensing with or postponing all else.

 The WPJA has an abundance of top-ranked, documentary-style elopement photographers who are available right now who understand that some weddings can’t wait.
 Find yours today!

 Shooting an elopement or small Freeport wedding event is a wedding photojournalist’s dream: a fairly open schedule with lots of breathing space for creativity – it’s just the photographer, the couple, the officiant, and perhaps a few select companions.

-Members are ready to document any justice of the peace, small, themed, or elopement wedding, even if it is a Monday-Thursday ceremony.
+Members are ready to document any small, courthouse, civil ceremony, or elopement wedding, even if it is a Monday-Thursday ceremony.
 Search for the “Can Shoot Weddings on Short Notice!” message on the listings below.

 Map of Wedding Photojournalists Serving Freeport Couples

 With her upbeat personality, Lyndah is mum to 2 energetic girls and married to the love of her life, whom she met whilst on a 10-day vacation in The Bahamas.
 Has pretty much led her through this thing called life and to the joy she wakes up to almost every day doing what she loves as an award-winning and internationally published wedding photographer in the beautiful islands of the Bahamas (except when the kids insist on waking up at 5 am on a weekend that she hasn't got a wedding booked. ) Her approach to life is visible in the bold, colorful and emotive images she makes for her clients [Freeport Wedding Photographer]